AdobeDocs/campaign-classic.en/help/configuration/using/anonymous-tracking.md

 >[!IMPORTANT]
 >
 >Setting up anonymous tracking on a website can trigger the collection of a significant amount of tracking logs, thereby impacting database operation.
 Configure it with care.
 >Tracking logs are saved in the database until the tracking data is purged.
-Use the deployment assistant to configure the purge frequency.
+Use the deployment wizard to configure the purge frequency.
 For more on this, refer to [this section](../../installation/using/deploying-an-instance.md#purging-data).

 To enable anonymous Web tracking on your instance, the following elements must be configured:

 * The **trackWebVisitors** parameter of the **redirection** element of the **serverConf.xml** file of the tracking server must be set to '**true**', to place a permanent cookie (**uuid230**) in the browsers of unknown internet users who visit the site.
-* The **Anonymous Web Tracking** mode must be selected in the tracking configuration screen of the deployment assistant.
+* The **Anonymous Web Tracking** mode must be selected in the tracking configuration screen of the deployment wizard.

   ![](assets/webtracking_anonymous_set.png)

 * Web forms must be published and executed on the tracking server.
-The matching option must be selected in the deployment assistant.
+The matching option must be selected in the deployment wizard.

   ![](assets/webtracking_publication_set_for_webapps.png)